RebelToolbox/RebelDocumentation/getting_started/step_by_step/signals.rst

 Complete script
 ---------------

-That's it for our little moving and blinking Godot icon demo!
+That's it for our little moving and blinking Rebel icon demo!
 Here is the complete ``Sprite.gd`` file for reference.

 .. tabs::